Marco Oggian: Career

 Throughout his career, Oggian has worked on international projects collaborating with brands such as Zara, Nike, Samsung, Campari Soda, Apple, Vogue, and North Sails.
-His work is characterised by the use of bold colours, geometric shapes, and an ironic approach to social, controversial, and critical issues, including discrimination and racism.
+His work is characterised by bold colours, geometric shapes, and an ironic approach to social, controversial, and critical issues, including discrimination and racism.

-Among his most notable projects are the development of pieces for Qeeboo in collaboration with designer Stefano Giovannoni, the creation of the creative studio Brutto, and his partnerships with international brands such as North Sails, for whom he designed a collection showcased at Milan Design Week.
-His work has been exhibited in galleries and museums in cities including Paris, Barcelona, Berlin, London, Milan, New York, Seoul, Turin, and Tokyo, and has been published in over thirty books specialising in design, branding, illustration, and typography.
+Among his most notable projects are pieces for Qeeboo in collaboration with designer Stefano Giovannoni, the creative studio Brutto, and his partnerships with brands such as North Sails, for whom he designed a collection showcased at Milan Design Week.
+His work has been exhibited in galleries and museums in cities including Paris, Barcelona, Berlin, London, Milan, New York, Seoul, Turin, and Tokyo, and has appeared in over thirty books on design, branding, illustration, and typography.

-His work remains a point of reference in the field of contemporary design, advocating a democratic vision of art and aspiring to make his creations accessible to all.
+He advocates a democratic vision of art and aspires to make his creations accessible to all.